lctoye/bc/README.md

-# BC Trip Photo Gallery
+# B.C.
+Trip Photo Gallery

-These are photos from a trip to British Columbia (mostly Vancouver).
+These are photos from a trip to British Columbia (mostly in the Vancouver area).